We all know that Venice is a city with canals instead of roads. But nothing, I mean nothing, prepares you for the Real Thing.

 Every historical bridge would have to have wide concrete ramps for the disabled.
 The cement must be mixed elsewhere and transported from the mooring-bay four streets away.
 Masks must be worn while carrying it and the pavement roped off with large warning signs.

 All the steps and every canal must have white-painted edges, and strong high barriers to prevent drunks and old ladies from toppling in the water.

-Warning signs must be clearly displayed everywhere to warn people that they’re approaching water and that swimming is forbidden.
+Warning signs would be clearly displayed everywhere to warn people that they’re approaching water and that swimming is forbidden.

-Suitably-dressed Water Wardens would whiz around in small motor boats, slapping tickets on illegally-moored boats.
+Suitably-dressed Water Wardens wearing life jackets would whiz around in small motor boats, slapping tickets on illegally-moored boats.